Mitchell Stadium: History

-In 2021, Bluefield State, now renamed to Bluefield State University, announced it would be reinstating football at the Division II level after a 40 year hiatus.
-The Big Blues returned to Mitchell Stadium on September 5, 2021, losing their inaugural game 21-14 against the Lawrence Tech Blue Devils.
+In 2021, Bluefield State College (now Bluefield State University) announced it would be reinstating football at the NCAA Division II level after a 40-year hiatus.
+The Big Blue returned to Mitchell Stadium on September 5, 2021, losing their inaugural game 21–14 against Lawrence Tech.

 The Annual Graham/Beaver Game

 One of the biggest games of the year is the annual Beaver / Graham game.
 Around 12,000 people crowd the stadium from all over to watch the game.

-The Beavers have a winning record over the G-Men which is 62-23-2.
+The Beavers have a winning record over the G-Men which is 62–23–2.
 The rivalry is so big that highlights of the game have been shown on "Scholastic Sports America" which used to air on ESPN.
 The Great American Rivalry Series has covered the game in recent years.
 In previous years, Bluefield fans would sit exclusively on the home side of the stadium.
 However, both teams call the stadium home, so recently the schools have sat on the home side in alternate years.

 America's Best High School Football Stadium

 On November 4, 2019, Mitchell Stadium was selected as "America's Best High School Football Stadium" in a poll conducted by USA Today.
 Mitchell Stadium prevailed in a bracket-type poll which began with a field of sixteen stadiums located throughout the United States.
-Mitchell Stadium's opponents were: first round - Paul Brown Tiger Stadium, Massillon, Ohio; second round - Round Valley Ensphere, Eagar, Arizona; third round - Stadium Bowl, Tacoma, Washington; and final round - R.R.
+Mitchell Stadium's opponents were: first round – Paul Brown Tiger Stadium, Massillon, Ohio; second round – Round Valley Ensphere, Eagar, Arizona; third round – Stadium Bowl, Tacoma, Washington; and final round – R.R.
 Jones Stadium, El Paso, Texas.
 In the final round, Mitchell earned nearly 60% of the final round vote, receiving a total of 2,149,143 votes to R.R.
-Jones’ 1,515,558 votes.
+Jones' 1,515,558 votes.
 Bluefield, West Virginia Mayor Ron Martin told the Bluefield Daily Telegraph that "This victory is a result of hillbilly voodoo."

+Virginia Tech Football Games

+Virginia Tech played neutral games at Mitchell Stadium, mostly around the 1950s.
+One of their most notable games was against No. 7 ranked West Virginia, with the Mountaineers winning the game 12–7.
+They had an overall record of 6–1 when playing at the venue.